chinzjay/Election_Analysis/README.md

 The purpose of this project is to determine the election results of a local Colorado congressional election using Python script.

 ## Results
 A Python script was written to determine the election results.
-The data from the CSV file(https://github.com/chinzjay/Election_Analysis/tree/main/Resources) was read, analyzed and then the output was printed to a text file(https://github.com/chinzjay/Election_Analysis/tree/main/analysis).
-Using for loops, conditional and logical operators, the winner of the election as well as the county with the higest turnout was determined.
+The data from the CSV file(https://github.com/chinzjay/Election_Analysis/tree/main/Resources) was read, analyzed and the final output was printed to a text file(https://github.com/chinzjay/Election_Analysis/tree/main/analysis).
+Using for loops, conditional and logical operators, the winner of the election as well as the county with the highest turnout was determined.

 ![code screenshot](https://github.com/chinzjay/Election_Analysis/blob/main/code%20screenshot.PNG)
 |:--:|
 |Fig 1.
 Screenshot of the code|

-*Fig 1* shows the code snippet to calculate the vote percentage for individual counties and the logic to determine the winning county.
+*Fig 1* shows the code snippet to calculate the vote percentage for individual counties and the logic used to determine the winning county.
 Similarly, the county voter turnout and the percentage of votes for the individual counties were determined.

 The report includes analysis on candidate votes count turnout as well as breakdown by counties.